Data Apps

 zipp 3.16.2

-Please note that the versions of these packages might change as the newest version of the Streamlit package is used upon deployed if not specified explicitly in Packages field.
+Please note that the versions of these packages may change, as the newest version of the Streamlit package is used upon deployment unless explicitly specified in the Packages field.

 Actions Menu